• Skip to main content

 Login to Router Settings

-4. Open the next screen, click on Basic > LAN Setup > and change only the Last two numbers of the IP address in LAN IP Address field.
+4. From the next screen, go to Basic > LAN Setup > and change only the Last two numbers of the IP address in LAN IP Address field.

 Change Router IP Address